Political status of the Azores: 2008 revision

 As a result of Constitutional Law No.1 (24 July 2004), which consolidates and significantly broadens the legislative capacity of the Azorean Parliament, the autonomy status of the Azores is being reviewed.
 There is a trend toward deepening and extending political and legislative autonomy; the door appears to be open to the creation of legislation to reflect current realities in the islands, even concerning matters that come under the heading of "sovereignty".
 Even in the latter case, a full self-government law could be passed, after authorization by the Assembly of the Republic.
 The slogan, "government of the Azores by Azoreans", used by those in the nineteenth-century independence movement, is relevant once again.

 The text of an Azorean sovereignty law, approved unanimously by the Assembly of the Republic on 4 July 2008, encountered opposition from President Aníbal Cavaco Silva, who submitted the measure to the Constitutional Court as a preventive tactic.
 The court vetoed eight sections as unconstitutional.
 The President explained, in the second message to the nation of his term, his reservations, particularly regarding the conditions under which the Portuguese president can dissolve the regional assembly of the Azores.
 After the court referred the text to the Assembly of the Republic on 12 September 2008 so that it might address the unconstitutional provisions in it, the President warned of his intention to use his veto once unconstitutionality and policy issues were resolved.
 He further advised them that they must heed his criticism concerning the dissolution of the Assembly of the Azores.
 The bill was returned to the Assembly, which finally voted on a version very much like the original; it was passed by a majority, 60% of the members, large enough that it prevented the President from using his veto.

+Regional elections since 1976

+Parties are listed from left-wing to right-wing.